KlausSchaefers/figma-low-code/README.md

 ![Vue-Low-Code architecture](assets/LowCodeModes.png "Vue-Low-Code support to modes of operations")

 The full mode will result in a faster development experience, however developers have less control over the front end.
-The 'Design System' gives more control for the developers, while still easing the transition from design to code.
+The 'Design System' mode gives more control for the developers, while still easing the transition from design to code.
 Please note, that both approaches will maintain the design as the **single source of truth**.
 Design channges will be immediately visible in the application.

 ## Plugin: